Cyber Security for ECE educators and families.

 We require any Parents who will have access to Child Information to register a separate account with us and agree to our Terms and Conditions.

 We do not collect personal information about your child.

 The child care center which your child attends is responsible for collecting personal information about children and selecting, uploading, accessing and using that information through the Application.

 Only you, the primary caregiver can grant access to your child’s profile.

 Any content related to your child is owned by you.
-You have the right to request access to any of the personal information we hold on behalf of the child care center about you or your child.
+You have the right to request access to any of the personal information we hold on behalf of the child care service about you or your child.
 You also have right to request that any of your or your child’s personal information be corrected or removed.
-If you would like to exercise these rights, please contact your child care center directly.
+If you would like to exercise these rights, please contact your child care provider directly.

 We only collect the information you provide about yourself if you use our application or visit our public website.

 We use this information to have a better understanding of the way people use our site and to tailor it to be more relevant and useful to your particular needs.